realA10001986/Remote/README.md

 #### <ins>Settings for BTTFN communication</ins>

-##### &#9193; Hostname or IP address of TCD
+##### &#9193; Hostname of TCD

-To connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.
-Hostname is preferred because it makes the setup independent of the network environment.
+To connect your Remote to a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - here.
+Although specifying the TCD's IP address is supported as well, the hostname is preferred because it makes your setup independent of the network environment.

 ##### &#9193; Remote Fake-Power controls TCD Fake-Power